Ketamine Therapy for Grief & Traumatic Loss

 Our Process

-Before we begin, you’ll be asked to complete a brief intake form.
-This helps me get a clearer sense of who you are, what you’re seeking, and how I can support you most thoughtfully and effectively.
+Before we begin, you’ll be asked to complete a brief inquiry form.
+This helps me get a clearer sense of who you are and what type of support you’re seeking.
 If it seems like we might be a good fit working together, I’ll reach out to schedule a brief consultation call to clarify any questions you may have.

 3. Connect with Your Prescriber

-Before we begin ketamine-assisted therapy, you’ll need to meet with a licensed prescriber for a medical intake and evaluation.
-If appropriate, they will write the ketamine prescription.
-You are responsible for scheduling this appointment and obtaining the medication prior to your first dosing session.
+Before we begin, you'll meet with a licensed prescriber for a medical intake and evaluation.
+If ketamine is a good fit, they'll write your prescription.
+You'll be responsible for scheduling that appointment and obtaining the medication before your first dosing session.

 4. Grounding with Intention